fmalina/revisions-blocl/blog/tenancypaper.md

 [Tenancy agreements](/help/tenancyagreements) forms are now available for printing to all paying members.

-[Become a member](/rooms/) and get an inclusive tenancy agreement worth £10.
+[Become a member](/rooms/post) and get an inclusive tenancy agreement template.